-Returning the waste tank to the portable toilet
+- How to return the waste tank to the portable toilet

 In the video below, we haven’t left any water in the tank as we were preparing this for the final time before packing it up again to put into storage for a while.
-If we were continuing to use it, we would have left a small amount of water in the tank, to mix with the toilet chemicals we would have replaced.
+If we were continuing to use it, we would have left a small amount of water in the tank, to mix with the toilet chemical we would have replaced.

-If the freshwater tank needs re-filling, this is also the perfect time to do so.
+If the fresh water tank needs re-filling, this is also the perfect time to do so.

-Assemble the portable toilet
+- How to assemble the portable toilet

 Put the two tanks back together again, the same way you took them apart, but in reverse.
 You are now ready to put the toilet back into its position, or like us, to take it home.